kaustabpal/ML-Resources/README.md

 # ML Resources
 Maintened by the class of SMAI 2020 @IIIT Hyderabad.

 If you are not a contributor and want to add a resource to the list, please raise an issue.
+Issues>Add new resource> (fill details)

 # Linear Algebra

 1. [Essence of Linear Algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)